-Some patients will notice the effects of Botox begin to appear immediately, but the full effects of the treatment will not be seen until 3-7 days following treatment.
+Some patients will notice the effects of Botox and Dysport begin to appear immediately, but the full effects of the treatment will not be seen until 3-7 days following treatment.

-Many people are confused about how much Botox is right for them.
+Many people are confused about how many units are right for them.
 Every person is unique and has different needs due to varying skin types, dermatological concerns, treatment goals, budgets, and the exact muscle that needs the injection.

-Some of the potential side effects of Botox include the following:
+Some of the potential side effects include the following:

 - Muscle weakness

 Is Botox/Dysport Painful?